0xcacti/ring/README.md

 # ring
 Implementation of ping in rust.
+Not as good as the one with graphing